#173 Baltersan Castle

 It appears that the castle (and it's owners) were never involved in any sort of national or international conflicts...BUT the local intrigue is well...intriguing!
 Much of the land in the Maybole area was apparently in the possession of the Roman Catholic Church, specifically the Crossraguel Abbey.
 When the Protestant Reformation swept through Scotland about 1560, the Abbey was partially destroyed by order of the Scottish Privy Council.
 The Abbot, Quintin Kennedy, son of the noble 2nd Earl of Cassillis, remained in office, challenging John Knox to a public disputation, which lasted three days and was inconclusive.
 When Kennedy died in 1564, the Abbot was replaced by a Commendator named Alan Stewart.
 Stewart was soon seized by Gilbert Kennedy, the 4th Earl of Cassillis, and a "werry griedy manne and cairitt nocht how he gatt land".
 Kennedy was, of course, the nephew of the recently deceased Abbot.
 Stewart was imprisoned and either "roasted alive over fire" or boiled in sop, depending on the source you read, and thus forced to sign over the Abbey's lands to Earl Gilbert.
 The Commendator was eventually rescued, resulting in a feud between the Earls of Cassillis and the Lairds of Bargany which lasted at least 50 years.

 The castle was built by David Kennedy of Pennyglen, a farm about 6 miles from Baltersan.
 While the Earls of Cassillis often named their sons David, none appears to have been living when Baltersan was built, so David Kennedy of Pennyglen was presumably a cousin or similar relative to the Earls.
 The castle is an L-plan of four storys, an attic and a garret.
 The entrance is in the re-entrant angle, in the stair wing.
 The basement is vaulted, and the turnpike stair reaches both the first and second stories.
 The upper floors are reached by a smaller turnpike stair corbelled out in the re-entrant angle.
 The kitchen and cellars were in the basement, with the Hall on the main floor.
 A second mural turnpike stair, in the southwest corner, connects the Hall with second and third floor bedrooms.
 The castle originally featured gardens and orchards.
 The castle passed to the Kennedys of Culzean in 1656, and then into the hands of Captain Hugh Arbuthnot in 1721.
 However, by the middle of the 18th century, the castle was said to be in ruins, becoming slightly more precarious with each passing decade.
 A plan by Peter Sturrock, ex-provost of Kilmarnock, to restore the castle in the 19th century fell through.
-Hopefully the current owner, James Brown, will eventually succeed in restoring the castle.
-He has owned it for almost 30 years, and has withstood numerous governmental roadblocks including archeological and local traffic concerns.
-He has done extensive removal and archiving of reusable stone and artifacts.
+The previous owner, James Brown, owned the ruin for more than 30 years, and withstood numerous governmental roadblocks including archeological and local traffic concerns.
+He did extensive removal and archiving of reusable stone and artifacts.
+Hopefully, the new owner, Angelo Ovidi, will have better luck, and we'll see Baltersan Castle come back to life in stone, instead of just plastic!

 This is an old dated picture